Cash Runway: Meaning, Formula & Key Strategies

 When VC-funding was almost a given these past years, it has altered drastically in the past few months.
 Capital isn’t cheap anymore and investors are looking for profitability more than exponential growth.
 That leaves small businesses - startups and scale-ups alike - desperately trying to get a good hold on their cash flow before it’s too late.

 Cash runway is more than ever a focus for finance teams and business owners alike.
 It indicates how long you have before running out of cash - and running into serious trouble.
-Basically, a low runway means your business might not have enough money to survive.
+Basically, a low startup runway means you might not have enough money to survive.

 Our finance leaders from Malt, Lattice, and Upflow are happy to guide you through this crucial challenge with unique content!
 Check out our webinar for insightful tips.